Sustainable Cooks

 • Add one layer of peaches at a time to a pot of boiling water for about 60 seconds.
 Once you can see the skin starting to come away from the flesh, it’s time to take them out.

-• Fill a bowl with 4 cups water and 3 tbsp lemon juice.
-Slice the peach halves into quarters, and place them in the lemon water for a few seconds.
+• Slice the cooled peach halves into quarters, and place them in the lemon water for a few seconds.

-• Scoop out and place in a strainer/colander to allow the peach slices to drain a bit.
+• Scoop out and place peach slices in a strainer/colander to allow the peach slices to drain a bit.

-• Add a piece of parchment paper to a rimmed baking sheet.
-Place the peaches on the parchment, ensuring they're not touching each other.
+• Place the peaches on the parchment, ensuring they're not touching each other.

 • Freeze for 4-6 hours.